Buchi (comedian)

-Onyebuchi Ojieh, known by his stage name Buchi (born April 4, 1979) is a Nigerian comedian, composer, writer, and actor from Delta State, Nigeria.
+Onyebuchi Ojieh (born 4 April 1979), known professionally as Buchi, is a Nigerian comedian, composer, writer, and actor from Delta State, Nigeria.

 Early life and education

-Buchi was born in Kwale Ndokwa West, Delta State, south-south geopolitical zone of Nigeria.
-He attended D.S.C Nursery and Primary School and Ovwian Secondary School in Ovwian, Warri.
-After secondary school, he attended Bendel State University (now known as the Ambrose Alli University), where he studied law.
+Buchi was born in Kwale, Ndokwa West, Delta State.
+He attended DSC Nursery and Primary School and Ovwian Secondary School in Ovwian, Warri.
+He later attended Bendel State University (now Ambrose Alli University), where he studied law.

 Comedy career

-Buchi began his comedy career in 2008, after he was introduced to comedian Tee A, who invited Buchi to his show Tee-A Live N Naked.
-Show in Lagos.
-This led to meetings with other comedians, such as Ali Baba and Opa Williams, who gave Buchi a spot on his Nite of A 1000 Laughs show.
-Buchi has performed alongside other comedians, such as I Go Dye, I Go Save, Basketmouth, and Bovi, among others.
+Buchi began his comedy career in 2008, after being introduced to comedian Tee A, who invited him to perform at Tee-A Live N Naked in Lagos.
+This led to meetings with other comedians, including Ali Baba and Opa Williams, who gave him a spot on his Nite of a 1000 Laughs.
+Buchi has performed alongside comedians such as I Go Dye, I Go Save, Basketmouth, and Bovi.